 Part One lays the philosophical foundations by advocating a functionalist account of aesthetic properties that allows us to identify each aesthetic property of an object with some naturalistically acceptable property.
 Aesthetic artefacts are those which have been so fashioned as to have properties which occupy certain functional roles; it is occupancy of these roles that makes them aesthetic properties.
 Part Two places the activity of creating and responding to aesthetic artefacts within a theory of human cultural evolution; the theory explains the deep connection between aesthetic pleasure and the signalling and gathering of social information.
 Part Three develops a view of truth, value and intersubjectivity in aesthetic matters that is responsive to the best evidence we have of actual aesthetic practices.
 Part Four presents and analyses a range of ways in which predominantly visual aesthetic artefacts serve to convey information about their makers.
 It explains some of the cognitive and perceptual mechanisms by which this is done and shows how these various mechanisms modulate the qualities of aesthetic experience and the contents of aesthetic judgements.

-In September 2018 I began a three-year research project funded by the Leverhulme Foundation entitled Learning from fiction.
-Co-investigators are Heather Ferguson (Psychology, Kent) and Stacie Friend (Philosophy, Birkbeck).
+In March 2022 I completed a three-year research project funded by the Leverhulme Foundation entitled Learning from fiction.
+Co-investigators were Heather Ferguson (Psychology, Kent) and Stacie Friend (Philosophy, Birkbeck).
 The project funds two doctoral students (Kayleigh Green, Jacopo Frascaroli) and a research assistant in psychology (Lena Wimmer).
 Here is a brief statement of the aims of the project:

 Critics and philosophers claim that fiction is a source of truth or insight; others in the same fields deny this.
 The debate has, however, rarely been informed by the kind of evidence that current psychology is producing on this topic.
 And while psychological work in this area is welcome, much of it so far does not address the claims in the critical and philosophical literature.
 The project brings these strands of research together.
 Combining state-of the-art experiments with a philosophical framework for thinking about learning from literature, it will strengthen existing evidence in ways that address the concerns of humanistic scholars.